Laxmanjhulla to Garurchatti

 Walking along the Ganges and around this area is a delightful experience.

-There is also a small and beautiful temple dedicated to Garu ji.
-Garur ji is vahan (medium of travel) for Lord Vishnu and this place is the entrance on the long trail to Badrinath Temple which is a sacred temple for Hindus.
-(You can arrive to Badrinath by either car or bus from Rishikesh which is a distance of over 280km which take around 5 hours.)
+There is also a small and beautiful temple dedicated to Garu Ji.
+Guru JI is Vahan (medium of travel) for Lord Vishnu and this place is the entrance on the long trail to Badrinath Temple which is a sacred temple for Hindus.
+(You can arrive at Badrinath by either car or bus from Rishikesh which is a distance of over 280km which takes around 5 hours.)

 The water has some lime content and people believe that bathing in this water can cure and make your skin shiny

 A 500-meter trail leads behind the temple and located there are newly built tea shops.
 Here you will find a very pleasant walk through rocks and water channels.
 This water has some lime content and people believe that bathing in this water can cure and make your skin shiny.
 We recommend showering under the freshwater which is very reviving.

 A little further up the trail is a cave, which may have used by travelers and sages during their long pilgrimage to Himalayan shrines.
 If you sit there for a rest you will be able to hear the thundering sound of water and lots of birds that nest there.
 During your descent back to Rishikesh, you may well see languor roaming around on walls and mango trees for their last opportunity for peanuts and fruits, which passing tourists offer them.
 These white monkeys with black faces are friendly and just so you know monkeys are regarded as a holy creatures by Hindus.
 Hanuman the monkey god is worshipped as a symbol of strength and fidelity.

 For More Information about Rishikesh India walks please contact us